 3. Original Ritz Crackers

 Ritz crackers are another vegan-friendly snack that has been around for years.
-These crackers are produced by Nabisco, and like Oreos, the company has never explicitly stated that Ritz crackers are vegan.
+This is another dairy free junk food produced by Nabisco, and like Oreos, the company has never explicitly stated that Ritz crackers are vegan.

 However, a quick scan of the ingredient list shows that these crackers are also free of any animal products.
 So, if you’re ever in the mood for some crackers and cheese, Ritz crackers are a great option.